gramas19/scr4py/README.md

 # When to use this script?

 This script is perfect for gathering endpoints from different websites when you want to build your own lists of endpoints and files/directories to use when doing bug bounty hunting

+# Note

+This script is still in beta and will be updated